jinglebot/Vehicle_Detection_and_Tracking/writeup_report.md

 The pipeline will most likely fail on the extraction function.
 It will show error if the hog channel is set to `ALL` and and visualization is set to `True` since the visualization has this choice of True or False.
 I would remove it if I were going to pursue this project further.

 I would also try for further pursuit, as suggested in the forums, the use of Deep Learning YOLO and SSD.
-It looks easy or maybe it's deceiving, but I might try rewriting my projects in other versions when I have the time.
+It looks easy or maybe it's deceiving, but I might try rewriting my projects in other versions when I have the time

+Addendum:
+As suggested, I made the following revisions to optimize the detection process:
+- I decided to add a third scale option for  the windows size, `scale = 2`.
+This is equivalent to `128x128` window.
+- I used `GridSearchCV` to find the best parameter, C.
+- I lowered the `cell_per_step` to 1.
+This is equivalent to an overlap of 87.5%.
+- I removed the `Heatmaps()` class statement for averaging the heatmap deque and instead used `sum`.
+- I raised the Heatmaps deque maximum length, `maxlen = 25`.
+- I raised the windows `threshold` to 20.